aamodatre/QOSF-2021-Cohort-4/README.md

 # QOSF-2021 Assessment Task

 This repository presents a solution for Question 1 amongst the assessments tasks for QOSF Mentorship program 2021.
-The script ```main.py``` presents the prescribed solution to the problem statement, by searching a generalized 1D array for the specified condition, as described below.
+The script ```main.py``` presents the prescribed solution to the problem statement, for searching a generalized 1D array for the specified condition, as described below.
 However, in very specific cases, ```main.py``` oracle may fail to identify the right solutions.
 Specific drawbacks of ```main.py``` are addressed in a limited capacity with an simplified yet effective approach ```alternative.py```.
-Below, I've summarized the problem statement, outlining the approach of ```main.py```, and highlighted its merits and flaws.
+Below, the problem statement has been summarized, outlining the approach of ```main.py```, and highlighting its merits and flaws.

 ### Description of the Problem Statement (Q1):